-When selecting implants, most breast augmentation patients who visit our metro Atlanta practice realize they need to choose a size and decide between saline and silicone.
+When selecting breast implants, most of our Atlanta patients realize they need to choose a size and decide between saline and silicone implants.
 But that’s not all.
 Today’s implants come in different styles, shapes, profiles, and textures, allowing our surgeons to truly customize your procedure and create the results you really want.
 Explore your options in-depth with our Breast Implant Options page.

-Women in search of softer, more subtle results also have the option of fat grafting, sometimes called fat transfer.
-Our Atlanta-area patients love fat transfer because it uses unwanted fat from another part of the body, such as the abdomen.
-Fat grafting is also a good option for patients who may be sensitive to silicone, as it uses their own fat.
+Women in search of softer, more subtle results have the option of fat grafting, also called fat transfer.
+Our breast augmentation patients love fat transfer because it uses their own natural fat and slims another part of the body, such as the abdomen.
+Fat grafting is also a good option for patients who may be sensitive to silicone.

-Once you’ve selected your implants, your surgeon walks you through your choices for incision placement.
+The most commonly chosen incision is the inframammary incision.
 This decision depends on several factors, including your anatomy, choice of implants, surgeon’s recommendation, and personal preferences.
-Some of the most common incision options are:
+Some of the most common incision types are:

 - Inframammary Incision (Recommended)

 Placed along the lower portion of the breast, just slightly away from the crease, where the breast meets the chest.

 Placed along the edge of the darker skin that surrounds the nipple.

 - Axillary Incision

 Placed in a natural crease of the armpit.